-2020 saw the emergence of the worldwide pandemic COVID-19 at a time that Climate Change was at the forefront of political conversations and agendas.
-However, the world's spotlight moved away from Climate Change as the impact of the pandemic went on.
-Despite the focus shifting, the resulting consequences of the pandemic have had relatively positive improvements to pollution levels, wildlife and general carbon emissions.
+2021 saw the continuation of the worldwide pandemic COVID-19, but with the introduction of the vaccines the UK began to open up a bit more.
+The spotlight was brought back to Climate Change at last year's Climate Change Conference (COP26) hosted in Glasgow.
+This gave us a chance to reflect on the consequences of the pandemic and observe some of the positive improvements to pollution levels, wildlife and general carbon emissions.
 Needless to say, COVID-19 has a dark cost to our lives, healthcare systems, and mental health of people around the world.
 Nevertheless, it has also shown that communities can make a difference when they take care of each other, and this could be an invaluable lesson when we face climate change.